Bolesław III Wrymouth: Division of the Polish state

-Casimir II, Bolesław's youngest son, was not included in the testament, because he was born after his father's death or shortly before.
+Casimir II, Bolesław's youngest son, was not included in the testament because he was born after his father's death or shortly before.

-Among medievalists there is a view that the Statute only provide the inheritance of Bolesław's descendants in the first generation (i.e., his sons).
+Among medievalists, there is a view that the Statute only provides the inheritance of Bolesław's descendants in the first generation (i.e., his sons).
 After their deaths, their lands were to be included in the Seniorate Province.
-However, the later fights between them transformed the provinces into hereditary domains.
+However, the later fights among them transformed the provinces into hereditary domains.

 Feudal division of Poland

 The "Senioral Principle" was soon broken, leading to a period of nearly 200 years of Polish disintegration, also known as feudal fragmentation, a phenomenon common in medieval Europe.
 Among other countries affected by this were Russia, Hungary, and Germany.
 This was a time of internal struggles that caused the weakening of the Polish state and the enormous growth of internal development, culture, and improvement of the situation of the broader population.
 Distribution of the then-princely rights by contemporary historiography also had benefits, which include: the reconstruction of the political system in the new economic fundamentals and placement of greater responsibility for the fate of the country upon its upper echelons.